PostHog/posthog.com/contents/careers/index.md

 PostHog is increasing the number of successful products in the world.

-We do that by providing a platform for open-source product analytics.
-This helps software teams understand user behavior.
+We do that by providing a platform for open-source product analytics; this helps software teams understand user behavior.

 The analytics landscape has historically been very fragmented.
-There are many tools that provide value individually, but integrating the basic features across many verticals provides much more value.
+Many tools provide value individually, but integrating the basic features across many verticals provides much more value.

-Today, we are focused on community growth around our open source project.
-We aim to provide the core features of many tools, that traditionally would all sit in silos.
+Today, we are focused on community growth around our open-source project.
+We aim to provide the core features of many tools that traditionally would all sit in silos.
 This, coupled with the ability to use the software for free, for life, is making PostHog a no-brainer for every new software project.

 We've made a crazy amount of progress to date.

-We took part in [Y Combinator's](https://www.ycombinator.com/) W20 cohort, and had the most successful B2B software launch on [HackerNews](https://news.ycombinator.com/) since 2012, with a product that was just 4 weeks old.
+We took part in [Y Combinator's](https://www.ycombinator.com/) W20 cohort and had the most successful B2B software launch on [HackerNews](https://news.ycombinator.com/) since 2012, with a product that was just four weeks old.

-Our GitHub repo has over over 3.7k stars (and growing fast), and we already have thousands of users, including deployments at large companies.
+Our GitHub repo has over 3.8k stars (and growing fast), and we already have thousands of users, including deployments at large companies.

 We're backed by some of the world's top investors and believe in product-led growth, where we build something awesome and let our product bring the users, rather than an outbound sales team and regular cold calls.